rubenvannieuwpoort/neural_network/README.md

 (.venv) $ pip install -r requirements.txt
 ```

-(This is necessary because `numpy` is a dependency.
-I plan to get rid of this.)

 Then, make sure the MNIST dataset is available.
 This is most easily done with the provided `Makefile`:
 ```
 $ make